arungudelli/python.shiksha/content/en/tips/list-directories-files.md

 Some of the major methods are by using the `os.walk()`, `os.listdir()`, `glob` module etc.

-The python `OS` module allows user to get access to various functions to interact with the file system.
+The Python `OS` module allows user to get access to various functions to interact with the file system.

 For eg: The `walk()` method lists all the files inside a directory & the `listdir()` method finds files on a specifies path.